Tezzj/Namaste-React-2.0/08-Let's get classy/Theory/08 - Assignment Important Points.md

 Automatic Unmounting: React will unmount the component and call the cleanup function, but it does not automatically manage browser-level operations like timers.

+## React.memo
+React.memo: By default, all RestaurantCategory components will re-render even if their props haven't changed.
+If this behavior becomes a performance concern, you can use React.memo to prevent unnecessary re-renders.

+React.memo is a higher-order component that memoizes the output of a component, preventing it from re-rendering if its props haven’t changed.